inaimathi/langnostic/drafts/self-other-overlap-talk.md

 > Not obviously stupid on a very quick skim.
 I will have to actually read it to figure out where it's stupid.
 > (I rarely give any review this positive on a first skim.
 Congrats.)
-> - Eliezer Yudkowsky
+> _- Eliezer Yudkowsky_

 ### Intuition Pump:

 Imagine playing a game of poker.
 There's an information asymmetry between you and your opponent.
 And one way to play a weak hand is to bluff them; bet as though you had a strong hand in order to get them to fold.
 This is you attempting to deceive your opponent.

 Imagine playing poker against yourself.
 Deal two hands, play them in turn as though you were two players.
 You can pretend to deception, but "your opponent" clearly knows everything you do and so bluffing in the same sense as you would bluff against an external opponent is off the table.
+You can still play and one of "you" will win, but a class of moves involving deception is effectively off the table.

 Imagine an AI that has been trained to play poker, but has also been trained to have perfect self-other-overlap with any human it interacts with.
 From the AIs' perspective, it can't deceive its' opponents in the same sense that you could not deceive yourself in the second scenario.